kdave/kdave.github.io/blake3-vs-blake2-in-btrfs.md

 Regarding BTRFS, BLAKE2 is going to be the faster of strong hashes for now (the other one is SHA256).
 The argument I have for it now is proof of time.
-It's been deployed in many projects (even cryptocurrencies!), there are optimized implementations, various language ports.
+It's been deployed in many projects (even crypto currencies!), there are optimized implementations, various language ports.

 The look ahead regarding more checksums is to revisit them in about 5 years.